jmjuanes/dosql/README.md

 });
 ```

 For **insert** data, you must add a `values` key.
 It can be an object with the values for insert into your table, or an array with some objects.
+If no error occurred, the `result` variable will be an array with the inserted rows.

 ```javascript
 //Example 1 - Insert only one row to your table